seanwagoner/MiPy/README.md

 - HCSR04 - Distance Sensor

+- HBridgeKit2Go - Motor Controller

 ## How To Install MicroPython
 Use following guide to download MicroPython.
-Currently, the only supported board for MicroPython development is the **CY8CPOROTO-062-4343W**
+Currently, the only supported board for MicroPython development is the **CY8CPROTO-062-4343W**

 The following website has detailed instructions regarding downloading and using MicroPython [MicroPython for PSoC 6](https://ifx-micropython.readthedocs.io/en/latest/psoc6/quickref.html)